-If the pass-through entity is itself a member in an electing passthrough entity, the credit for PTE tax paid by the electing passthrough entity passes through to its members as follows
+Lines K and L - If the pass-through entity is itself a member in an electing pass-through entity, the credit for PTE tax paid by the electing pass-through entity passes through to its members as follows

-- If the pass-through entity does not make the election to pay PTE tax, it will only be passing through each member's distributive share of the PTE tax credit that it received on Schedule(s) K-1-P from electing pass-through entities in which it is a member.
-Enter this amount on Schedule K-1-P, Line 53a. - If the pass-through entity does make its own election to pay PTE tax, then it passes through to its members both - the credit for PTE tax it pays (using the formula above) and - each member's distributive share of the PTE tax credit it received from electing pass-through entities in which it is a member.
+- If the pass-through entity does not make the election to pay PTE tax, it will only be passing through each member's distributive share of the PTE tax credit that it received on Schedule(s) K-1-P from electing pass-through entities in which it is a member (Line L). - If the pass-through entity does make the election to pay PTE tax, then it passes through to its members both - the credit for the PTE tax it pays (Line K) and - each member's distributive share of the PTE tax credit it received from electing pass-through entities in which it is a member (Line L).

-Add the member's share of PTE tax credit and the member's distributive share of flow-through PTE tax credit.
-Enter the total on Schedule K-1-P, Line 53a.
+Add each member's Line K and Line L. Enter the total on each member's Schedule K-1-P, Step 7, Line 53a.